How to use bread lame correctly? It is a question many people are wondering.

 For those who love making traditional bread or sourdough bread, bread lame is helpful in scoring or slashing the top dough’s top layer.

 In this article, I will show you how you can easily use the bread lame.
-I hope you will be interested in making and creating creative and artistic patterns with a bread lame.
+After this article, I’m sure you will be able to create creative and artistic patterns with this handy ktichen tool.

 What Is A Bread Lame?

 When making bread, you need a bread lame to make bread have a more airy texture.
 This process is scoring or slashing the dough.
 Besides having a standard recipe, a premium bread loaf pan to hold its shape, and high-quality ingredients, scoring also plays an important role.

 Bread lame is a tool to score the surface of the dough before putting it in the oven to bake.
 The purpose of scoring is to make the dough expand better and beautifully after baked (well-aerated bread).